30 September 2024 to 3 October 2024

 Participation will be limited to 80 on-site participants.

-Registrations is free (but mandatory).
+Registrations is free (but mandatory) and includes lunches and social events.
 Registrations are moderated and do not constitute acceptance of participation.
 A final validation for acceptance of participation in the workshop will be made by the organizers and each person who will have registered will be notified.

 Talks are expected to be given in person.